ppy/osu-wiki/news/2022-07-25-mappers-guild-updates.md

 This system also offers [**Mappers' Guild** points](/wiki/Community/Mappers_Guild#rewards) for beatmaps that **exclusively** use Featured Artist content:

-- Hosting contest: 10 points
+- Hosting a contest: 10 points
 - Submitting a valid entry: 5 points
-- Screening contest: 1 point
+- Screening a contest: 1 point
-- Judging contest: 1 point
+- Judging a contest: 1 point

 Words suck.
 Explore the [**Mappers' Guild** contest listing](https://mappersguild.com/contests/listing) for yourself and see if you're interested in long-overdue mapping contest organization!